visrealm/pico9918/core/README.md

 tiers and the original hardware.
 A host with a thread to spare can leave the rate at zero and run `pico9918_gpu_loop()` on that thread instead, which is what the firmware does.

+## Host callbacks

+The integration layer has four callbacks you can register:
+`pico9918_config_set_applied_callback`, `pico9918_frame_set_config_reload_callback`,
+`pico9918_gpu_set_flash_callback` and `pico9918_gpu_set_config_save_callback`. `NULL` is
+the default for all four.

+Where they fire depends on who paces the GPU.
+With a core or a thread of its own running `pico9918_gpu_loop`, as the board has, each fires at most once a frame and never from the scanline body.
+Where the library paces the GPU itself - `pico9918_gpu_set_clock`, or any build without the hand-written Thumb core, which is every desktop one - the GPU is serviced from inside `pico9918_frame_scanline`, and the flash and config-save callbacks are dispatched from that service.

+That means those two callbacks can fire while a desktop host is rendering a scanline.
+A callback that blocks on a file or a socket stalls scan-out for as long as it takes.
+Do the work elsewhere and answer later: the flash callback has `pico9918_gpu_flash_complete` for exactly that.

 ## Debugging

-Build with `-DPICO9918_DEBUG_API=ON` and `pico9918_debug.h` appears: a memory pane, a register editor and a disassembler can be written against the public surface instead of reaching into `impl/`.
+`pico9918_debug.h` lets a memory pane, register editor and disassembler use the public surface instead of reaching into `impl/`.

 ```c
 uint32_t end;